masterofcontroversy/ASM/README.md

 Removes the promotion exp bonus from exp calcs

 ## FE7_NoBallistaCanto:
-Disables on ballistae from using canto, even if they have the skill
+Disables units on ballistae from using canto, even if they have the skill